 An outbreak of the coronavirus disease (COVID-19) caused by the 2019 novel coronavirus (SARS-CoV-2) has been spreading rapidly across the world since December 2019, following the diagnosis of the initial cases in Wuhan, Hubei Province, China.
 Since the beginning of March 2020, the number of cases outside China has increased thirteen fold and the number of affected countries has tripled.
 On March 11, 2020, the World Health Organization (WHO) declared a global pandemic as the coronavirus rapidly spreads across the world.
-As of August 23, 2020, 23,243,621 cases of COVID-19 have been reported, including 805 740 deaths.
-As of August 23, 2020, 13,595 cases have been identified in North Macedonia, including 564 deaths.
+As of May 12, 2021, 160,345,709cases of COVID-19 have been reported worldwide, including 3,331,962deaths.
+As of June 21, 2021, more than 155,627 positive cases in North Macedonia and 5,477 deaths are confirmed, and more that 273 active cases are daily monitored.

-Given the novelty, transmission method and lack of effective antidotes, the outbreak has the potential for greater loss of life, significant disruptions in global supply chains, travel and associated industries, financial markets, commodity prices and availability of basic essentials, and economic losses in both developed and developing countries.
+Given the novelty, transmission method, the outbreak has the potential for greater loss of life, significant disruptions in global supply chains, travel and associated industries, financial markets, commodity prices and availability of basic essentials, and economic losses in both developed and developing countries.
 The COVID-19 outbreak is affecting supply chains and disrupting manufacturing operations around the world.
-Economic activity has fallen in the past six months and is expected to remain depressed for months.
+Economic activity has fallen in the past fiftheen months.
 The outbreak is taking place at a time when global economic activity is facing uncertainty and governments have limited policy space to act.
 The length and severity of impacts of the COVID-19 outbreak will depend on the projected length and location(s) of the outbreak, as well as on whether there are is a concerted, fast track response to support developing countries, where health systems are often weak.
 With proactive containment measures, the loss of life and economic impact of the outbreak could be mitigated.

-The objectives of the "North Macedonia COVID-19 Emergency Response and Health Systems Preparedness Project" are to prevent, detect and respond to the threat posed by COVID-19 and strengthen national systems for public health preparedness.
+The objectives of the "Restructuring of North Macedonia COVID-19 Emergency Response and Health Systems Preparedness Project" are to prevent, detect and respond to the threat posed by COVID-19 and strengthen national systems for public health preparedness.
 This project is prepared under the global framework of the World Bank COVID-19 Response financed under the Fast Track COVID-19 Facility (FTCF), with additional financing from North Macedonia's IBRD allocation.

-The project will provide support to increase capacity for case detection, contact tracing, reporting, and monitoring; strengthen the capacity of the health system to handle a surge in severe cases by bolstering the human and technical capacity of hospitals and intensive care units (ICUs); improve the critical care capacity and infrastructure of the Clinic for Infectious Diseases; support the costs of health services; and support social assistance efforts to mitigate the effect of containment measures on the poor.
+The project will provide support to increase capacity for case detection, contact tracing, reporting, and monitoring; repurposing of health care facilities, strengthen the capacity of the health system to handle a surge in severe cases by bolstering the human and technical capacity of hospitals and intensive care units (ICUs);improve the critical care capacity and infrastructure of the Clinic for Infectious Diseases; supply of drugs, procurement of vaccines, support the costs of health services; and support social assistance efforts to mitigate the effect of containment measures on the poor by household support and enabling social distancing or investments (referred to as subprojects), and that the risks and impacts cannot be determined until subproject details have been identified and that the Project is at an advanced stage of implementation.